-A failed timing belt is sure to mean a big bill - and we’re talking at least several hundred pounds here - so the cost of ignoring warning signs and routine maintenance schedules and notifications can be high, and catastrophic for your vehicle, your wallet, and potentially in terms of the time needed to get it to a garage and have it repaired.
+A failed timing belt is sure to mean a big bill - we’re talking at least several hundred pounds here.
+So the cost of ignoring pre-failure timing belt symptoms and routine maintenance schedules and notifications can be catastrophic for your vehicle, your wallet, and potentially in terms of the time needed to get it to a garage and have the timing belt problems repaired.

 Because the timing belt is so centrally located on the side of your engine block, its replacement often entails other parts also being removed and swapped.
 That’s why simply replacing a timing belt shouldn’t be carried out in isolation, but in conjunction with a series of other regular maintenance or replacement jobs.

 This way, you’ll be sure that your belt is, first, regularly inspected, and second, replaced at the required interval.
 Suggested periods vary from one car manufacturer to the next, but common wisdom says this should be 40,000 to 60,000 miles.

 You’re probably thinking that you’ll never cover that amount of mileage in the car - but even if you don’t, those interim inspections are especially important, as they may flag up signs of belt wear, which might, in turn, alert you to the imminent need for a replacement.